git-disl/CPL_attack/README.md

 ## Codes for CPL attacks

 This is the prototype code for ESORICS 2020 A Framework for Evaluating Gradient Leakage Attacks in Federated Learning.
+The talk can be found here:  <a href="https://www.youtube.com/watch?v=BNGpv4AW80g" target="_blank">talk</a>.

 ### Here is a brief description of each file.
 LFW_Deep_Leakage_from_Gradients.ipynb: lfw implementation for DLG attack in (NIPS2019) "Deep leakage from gradients."

-LFW_enhanced_random_ASR.ipynb: CPL attack with geometric initialization LFW_batch.ipynb: CPL attack in batch LFW128_enhanced_random_ASR.ipynb: CPL attack with resolution 128*128.
-Same applies to LFW64_enhanced_random_ASR.ipynb LFW_defense.ipynb: CPL attack under high-pass filter and additive noise
+LFW_enhanced_random_ASR.ipynb: CPL attack with geometric initialization

+LFW_batch.ipynb: CPL attack in batch

+LFW128_enhanced_random_ASR.ipynb: CPL attack with resolution 128*128.
+Same applies to LFW64_enhanced_random_ASR.ipynb

+LFW_defense.ipynb: CPL attack under high-pass filter and additive noise